microsoft/VFSForGit/Readme.md

 * VFS for Git requires Windows 10 Anniversary Update (Windows 10 version 1607) or later
 * Run the latest GVFS and Git for Windows installers from https://github.com/Microsoft/VFSForGit/releases

-## Building VFS for Git
+## Building VFS for Git on Windows

 If you'd like to build your own VFS for Git Windows installer:
 * Install Visual Studio 2017 Community Edition or higher (https://www.visualstudio.com/downloads/).
   * Include the following workloads:
     * .NET desktop development
     * Desktop development with C++